 What is a government shutdown?
 Here's what happens if funding runs out

 Washington — Time is running out for House Speaker Kevin McCarthy to find a compromise to keep the federal government running and avoid a costly shutdown.
-With just a few days left before government funding runs out, most House members left town Thursday and are not expected to return to Washington until Tuesday, after Yom Kippur.
+With just a few days left before government funding runs out, most House members are not expected to return to Washington until Tuesday, after Yom Kippur.

 Republican infighting between moderates and the hard right has paralyzed the House from passing a short-term funding bill, which is necessary to keep the government open beyond Sept.
 30, when funding for federal agencies runs out.